Information on our Te Pūrengi leadership team.

 Natasha has also represented New Zealand at the most recent OECD environmental performance review.

-Janine Smith – Acting Deputy Secretary, Natural and Built System
+Janine Smith – Deputy Secretary, Natural and Built System and Climate Mitigation

 To achieve quality, liveable environments in New Zealand we need to ensure our planning regime becomes more agile, while providing a level of certainty to enable investment opportunities.